vigetlabs/microcosm/docs/api/microcosm.md

 repo.push(createPlanet, { name: 'Merkur' })
 ```

-### `reset (state)`
+### `reset(data, deserialize)`

-Resets state to the result of calling `getInitialState()`.
-Optionally
+Resets state to the result of `Microcosm::getInitialState()`.
+If the
-folds on a provided state object.
+first argument is provided, it will merge into this value.
+If the second

-### `patch(state)`
+argument is true, Microcosm will call `deserialize` on the data.

-Partially merge in a piece of repo state.
-This function is great for
+### `patch(data, deserialize)`

-bootstrapping data when rendering from the server.
-It will not blow
+Merges a data payload into the existing state.
+If the second argument
-away keys that haven't been provided.
+is true, Microcosm will call `deserialize` on the data.

 ```javascript
 repo.patch({